Aliens of London

-- Not to mention the fact that Christopher Plummer spent the whole movie quoting Shakespeare with his own personal accent, and nobody's really sure what the hell nationality that's supposed to represent.
+- Not to mention the fact that Christopher Plummer spent the whole movie quoting Shakespeare with his own personal accent, making him a Klingon with an (ostensibly) Canadian accent.

 - The original Sarek was American Mark Lenard.
 In the 2009 film, he is played by English actor Ben Cross.
 As a result, Sarek inexplicably becomes English in the Abrams Verse.